6arms1leg/git-ssh-docker/README.md

 ## Basic usage

 **How to**
-* check that the container works and
+* check that the Docker container works and
 * list all repositories
+(on the client):

-(on the client; the client’s SSH public key must have been uploaded to the host already):
+> The client’s SSH public key must have been uploaded to the host already.

 ```sh
 $ ssh -p ${GITSSH_PORT} git@${SERVER}